 - A. Change of Location.
 A non-conforming use shall not be moved, in whole or in part, for any distance whatsoever, to any other location on the same or any other lot, unless the entire structure shall thereafter conform to the regulations of the zoning district in which it is located after being moved. - B. Change of Use.
-A non-conforming use of a building, structure, or land may be changed to another non-conforming use of the same or more restricted classification, subject to the following conditions.
-(It should be noted that whenever a non-conforming use has been changed to a conforming use, such use shall not thereafter be changed back to a non-conforming use.) - 1) The Zoning Administrator shall approve all such changes.
+A non-conforming use shall not be changed to any use other than a use permitted in the zoning district in which it is located except as provided in this Section.